Bazaar Khan El Khalili: The Famous Cairo Market You NEED to See to Believe! (2025)

 If you’re up for a quick, local bite, check out the street food stalls near Al-Hussein Mosque.
 You’ll find ta’ameya (Egyptian falafel), roasted sweet potatoes, and freshly baked flatbread—simple but delicious!

 That said, I personally think Khan El Khalili is better for tea and coffee than a full meal.
-I’d rather sip a drink at El Fishawy or Naguib Mahfouz and save my appetite for a proper Cairo food spot.
-But if you love street food adventures, this is a fun way to dive into the local scene!
+I’d rather sip a drink at El Fishawy or Naguib Mahfouz and save my appetite for a proper Cairo restaurant or dinner at my hotel.
+But if you love street food adventures, this is a fun way to experience the local flavors!

 Tips for Shopping in Cairo’s Famous Market

-They’ll call out in perfect Spanish or English, throw in a few flattering compliments, or joke, “How many camels for you?” and “Come in, I only want all your money!”
-It’s all part of the experience, but if you’re not used to it, it can feel a bit overwhelming.
+They’ll greet you in your language, throw in a few flattering compliments, or joke, “How many camels for you?” and “Come in, I only want all your money!”
+It’s all part of the experience, but if you’re not used to it, it can feel a bit intense.

-Either way, it’s much easier to soak in the atmosphere and enjoy the charm of this famous Cairo market.
-Here are my top tips for shopping in Bazaar Khan El Khalili (or any Egyptian market!).
+Either way, here are some extra tips for shopping in Khan El Khalili (or any Egyptian market)!

 Essential Shopping Tips for First-Time Visitors